CI HUBCI HUB SDK

 npm run dev

-The SDK starts a local server and exposes your adapter at http://localhost:8080.
-You can point a CI HUB development environment at this URL to test your adapter end to end.
+The SDK starts a local server and exposes your integration at http://localhost:8080.
+You can point a CI HUB development environment at this URL to test your integration end to end.

 Manual install